saracherif123/rag-financial-graph/README.md

 # Financial RAG with LangChain, Neo4j, and Gemini

-A minimal Retrieval-Augmented Generation (RAG) pipeline for financial data using LangChain, Neo4j, HuggingFace embeddings, and Gemini (Google Generative AI).
+A Retrieval-Augmented Generation (RAG) pipeline for financial data using LangChain, Neo4j, and Gemini (Google Generative AI).

 ## Quick Start